 Professional Misconduct

-The Social Work and Social Service Work Act, 1998 has a regulation titled “Professional Misconduct” that includes a lengthy list of conduct that are considered by the OCSWSSW to be professional misconduct that, if proven, will bring a registrant to the complaints and discipline committee and threaten their registration.
+The Social Work and Social Service Work Act, 1998 has a regulation titled “Professional Misconduct” that includes a lengthy list of conduct considered to be professional misconduct that, if proven, will bring a registrant to the complaints and discipline committee and threaten their registration.
 A complete list can be found in Ontario regulation 384/00.

 Investigation